24 & 25 September

-Things to see and do
+What to see and do

 - Steam trains

-- Fry’s chocolate factory display – chocolate making during the war
+- Fry’s chocolate factory Sentinel on display

-Our Fares include unlimited train travel on the day of purchase, access to the exhibits (some additional charges may apply), free parking at Fry’s Chocolate Factory and use of the shuttle bus between Fry’s and Bitton Station.
+Our Fares include unlimited train travel on the day of purchase, access to the exhibits (some additional charges may apply), free parking at Fry’s Chocolate Factory and use of the vintage shuttle bus between Fry’s and Bitton Station.

 Complimentary tickets, members tickets and discount vouchers are NOT valid for this special event.

-- Adults £8.00
+- Adults – £10

-- Concession £7.00
+- Concession – £9

-- Family (2 adults + 4 children) £22.50
+- Family (2 adults + 4 children) – £32

-Getting to the event
+Parking & Getting to the event

 Event signage will direct you there.
-A free vintage shuttle bus will operate between Fry’s and Bitton Station throughout the day.
+A FREE vintage shuttle bus will operate between Fry’s and Bitton Station throughout the day.

 Limited disabled parking is available at Bitton Station.
 Please contact Bitton Station in advance of the weekend on 0117 932 5538 to reserve your space.